40 years ago today: Concorde makes its first commercial flight.

-Commercial flights began in 1976 - just forty years ago - however, after multiple noise complaints, the aircraft were banned in the USA.
-This was overthrown by the Supreme Court, and the European-American flights began again in 1977.
+Commercial flights began in 1976.
+However, after multiple noise complaints, the aircraft were banned in the USA.
+This ban was later overthrown by the Supreme Court, and the European-American flights resumed in 1977.

-After the industry took a downturn in the late 1990s and early 2000s, combined with the famous Air France crash in Paris, this prompted both Air France and British Airways to retire the jets in 2003.
+After the industry took a downturn in the late 1990s and early 2000s, combined with the crash of an Air France Concorde Paris, this prompted both Air France and British Airways to retire the jets in 2003.

-Should you want to see the famous, super-sonic aircraft, several are still available at exhibitions around the world:
+Should you want to see the famous supersonic aircraft, several are still available on display around the world: